 As stylish as they are functional, the standalone pieces act as focal points in these contemporary kitchen designs

-Looking for modern kitchen island inspiration?
+Looking for modern kitchen island ideas?
 Aside from gaining additional worktop space for cooking, plus extra storage space, kitchen islands make great informal dining spaces – for breakfasts and coffees – and often act as the heart of the home.
 They’re ideal for defining spaces, like zoning the kitchen area in modern extensions that flow into the living room.
 On top of all that, these gorgeous contemporary kitchens make a style statement, too.
 From metro-tiles to marble-topped and metallic, and from rustic wood to concrete and even leather, these contemporary kitchen designs blend beauty and function to create spaces that are cutting-edge yet inviting.
+Accessorise with gorgeous kitchen island stools for a stylish effect.

 There are lots of details that make this kitchen special, from the beaten silver cabinet handles to the mirror-back glazed units.
 A special shade of slate blue from Paint & Paper Library was chosen because it adds a softness that black or grey units couldn’t achieve.